-Prague, Czech Republic – The Czech Republic and Slovakia will begin their Nations League campaign against each other in Bratislava on Friday 4 September.
+Prague, Czech Republic – Czechs and Slovaks will begin their Nations League campaign against each other in Bratislava on Friday 4 September.
 The two Central European neighbours were both drawn in League B’s Group 2 alongside Scotland and Israel.

 Meanwhile, Poland, who was drawn in League A’s Group 1, will kick-off its campaign in the Netherlands, before facing Bosnia and Herzegovina and Italy, while Hungary are up against Turkey, Russia and Serbia in League B’s Group 3.